A three-pillar

 - Community workshops led by trained health connectors

-For example, Birmingham kits include recipes for low-sugar versions of Black Southern, Caribbean, and West African dishes.
+Birmingham kits include low-sugar versions of Black Southern, Caribbean, and West African dishes.
 Chicago kits reflect that city's diverse food cultures.
-This relevance increases engagement and sustainability.
+Relevance increases engagement and sustains behavior change.

 Family caregivers are isolated, overwhelmed, and under-resourced.
-CareLink creates structured peer networks where caregivers share strategies, emotional support, and practical advice.
+CareLink creates structured peer networks where caregivers share strategies, emotional support, and practical advice — and gain access to the resources and relief they need.

 - Monthly support group meetings at community centers